FrancoisSchoeman/WoocommerceScraper/README.md

 # Woocommerce Product Scraper
-This is a simple python program to scrape product info from a WordPress website (that uses Woocommerce).
+This is a simple Python program to scrape product info from a WordPress website (that uses Woocommerce).

 The program outputs the data in csv files named by category.